daniel-gorbenko/table-native/README.md

 ## Table component created using native JavaScript

 ### Add a row
-To add a new row click on the appropriate button
+To add a new row click on the appropriate button.

 ### Delete a row
 To delete a row right click on the row you want to delete.